hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   By allowing Int or Str var's value to be stored into a Buf var, the same can be written to a iobridge.

-  * letbuf tries to read the int|str var as corresponding underlying binary data
+  * letbuf tries to read the src int|str var as corresponding underlying binary data

-  * letbuf.s tries to read the int|str var's value as equivalent string literal
+  * letbuf.s tries to read the src

+    * int var/value as equivalent string/textual literal value

+    * buf var/value as hex string

 * bufsmerge destbuf srcbuf1 srcbuf2 ..... srcbufn